 The bottom line is that the term “ops” can be used to ask questions in the inbox or add them to your Snapchat story.
 So, when you see it next time, you’ll know what it means.

 How Should I Respond to “Ops” on Snapchat?

 Are you texting someone, and they suddenly text you “ops”?
 If so, they are implying that they are telling you to share your genuine opinions, and if it’s on a different topic, respond by giving your views about it.
 If the subject is someone, describe the person or their character.

 For instance, if you get a text such as “Ops on Benz,” That’s a way of telling you to give your opinions about Benz, such as the make or model.

 On Snapchat, the term “ops” means opinions on me, and it is a way of someone telling you to give them your views about them or a topic.
 This guide has covered what “ops” mean and given different use cases for “ops.”
 Moreover, we’ve seen how you can respond to “ops” when used on various topics.

 That’s it!
 Don’t be left out when using Snapchat.

 Frequently Asked Questions

 No, the terms are different.
-“Ops” means opinions, and “oops” is used to indicate a mistake, and when someone texts some random texts, they can add oops to indicate the text was a mistake.
+“Ops” means opinions, and “oops” is used to indicate a mistake.
+When someone texts some random texts, they can add “oops” to indicate the text was a mistake.

 No, you can use it on other social media platforms like Instagram and Twitter.